Employee Retention Credit 2021 Eligibility: Here’s What You Need to Know

 |2020||Compare to Q1 2019||Compare to Q2 2019||Compare to Q3 2019||Compare to Q4 2019|

 |2021||Compare to Q1 2021 to Q1 2019 or Q4 of 2020 to Q4 2019||Compare to Q2 of 2021 to Q2 2019||Compare Q3 2021 to Q3 2019||–|

 Exclusions from income – Please note that if your business received any funds established by the CARES Act, that amount will not count towards your gross receipts.
 This includes PPP Loans, EIDL Loans, shuttered venue grants, and other Cares Act debt forgiveness programs.

 The 2020 ERC refundable tax credit is calculated by taking 50% of the first $10,000 in qualified wages per employee in 2020.

-Whereas, the provision for 2021 allows for the ERC tax credit to use 70% of the first $10,000 in qualified wages per employee, for each quarter in 2021.
+Whereas, the provision for 2021 allows for the ERC tax credit to use 70% of the first $10,000 in qualified wages per employee, for the first three quarters in 2021.

 - Healthcare costs for a group health plan and other gross health costs

 - Paid sick or disability leave (not paid time off)